chadrt21/dnd-webMaster/docs/srs.md

 Priority: *very high*

-The customizable layout is what separates Campaign Buddy from any other campaign management tool conglomorate on the internet.
+The customizable layout is what separates Campaign Buddy from any other campaign management tool conglomerate on the internet.
 It is the mechanism through which the DM can use many different tools at once in an convenient manner.
 Tools are organized on the screen in terms of tabbed panels (each tab containing a running tool).
 The user can organize and resize panels by dragging and dropping tabs.
 They can save/load certain configurations of panels/tools in order to get quick access to them when they need it.
 The layout feature is comprised of the actual Layout Rendering Component and the Toolbar Component and their documented interactions.

-#### 2.2.1.2 Sitmulus/Response Sequences
+#### 2.2.1.2 Stimulus/Response Sequences

 User interaction with this feature is as follows: